|

 The position as regards physical savings is somewhat different.

-which case, a project may have to wait) but there is rarely
+(in which case, a project may have to wait) but there is

-a situation where materials, or their substitutes, are impossible
+rarely a situation where materials, or their substitutes,

-to obtain.
-Prices may rise, but there is rarely an inherent
+are impossible to obtain.
+Prices may rise, but there is

 Therefore, all in all, neither financial nor physical savings

-neoclassical savings doctrine is a fundamental untruth.
-When
+thus neoclassical savings doctrine is a fundamental untruth.

-that is understood, it is easily realised that a new situation
+When that is understood, it is easily realised that a new

-can arise in which there is limitless possibility for productive
+situation can arise in which there is limitless possibility

-investment if there is a genuine demand for its output.24
+for productive investment if there is a genuine demand for

 The (conventional) time value of borrowed money argument